 Marinate The Chicken

-In a large bowl, whisk together the soy sauce, rice wine and cornstarch.
-Add the chicken pieces and toss to coat.
-Set aside for now.
+In a large bowl, whisk together the soy sauce, rice wine, and cornstarch.
+Add the chicken pieces and toss to coat evenly.
+Set aside to marinate.

-You can make your chicken marinade ahead of time and leave it in the refrigerator, covered, until you are ready to cook.
+You can make your chicken marinade ahead of time and refrigerate, covered, until ready to cook.
+Even 30 minutes will infuse great flavor, but a few hours deepens the taste beautifully.

 Make the Kung Pao Sauce

-In a medium bowl, whisk together the light soy sauce, dark soy sauce, black vinegar, hoisin sauce, sesame oil, honey, Sichuan peppercorns and chili flakes.
-Set the savory sauce aside for now.
+In a medium bowl, whisk together the light and dark soy sauces, black vinegar, hoisin sauce, sesame oil, honey, Sichuan peppercorns, and chili flakes.
+Stir until smooth and glossy.
+Set aside.

 For the Kung Pao Chicken

-Heat the vegetable oil to medium-high heat to high heat in a large skillet or wok.
+Heat the vegetable oil in a large skillet or wok over medium-high to high heat.

-Add the chicken and stir fry for 3 minutes, or until the chicken is mostly cooked through.
+Add the marinated chicken and stir-fry for 3-4 minutes, until the chicken is golden and nearly cooked through.
+Keep the wok moving - you want a quick sear without burning.

 Boom!
 Done!
 Your kung pao chicken is ready to serve.
 Looks wonderful, doesn't it?
 I love the sauce, so shiny and huge on flavor, a bit salty-sweet, and spicy.